browserengineering/book/book/browsersandweb.md

 for all applications, with some JavaScript-exposed APIs on top for system integration.

-[^compare-redhat]: Compare this with the RedHat anecdote I related earlier!

-An important and interesting outcome of the _second_ browser war was that all mainstream browsers today (of which there are *many* more than three[^examples-of-browsers-today]) are based on _three open-source web rendering / JavaScript engines_: Chromium, Gecko and WebKit[^javascript-repo].
-Since Chromium and WebKit have a common ancestral codebase, while Gecko is an open-source descendant of Netscape, all three date back to the 1990s---almost to the beginning of the web.
+An important and interesting outcome of the _second_ browser war was that all mainstream browsers today (of which there are *many* more than three[^examples-of-browsers-today]) are based on _three open-source web rendering / JavaScript engines_: Chromium, Gecko and WebKit.[^javascript-repo] Since Chromium and WebKit have a common ancestral codebase, while Gecko is an open-source descendant of Netscape, all three date back to the 1990s---almost to the beginning of the web.
 That this occurred is not an accident, and in fact